Information: Wills-Trusts-Living Wills-Estate Planning

 Even if you have a will, it is important to understand that your estate will still go through probate.
 Probate is the legal process an estate passes through to make sure property is distributed in accordance with a will or according to the laws of the state if there is no will.
 The probate process usually takes about a year to complete as the validity of the will must be established, all heirs, creditors and those who have a vested interest in the deceased's property must be alerted of the decedent's passing and any disputes over the will must be resolved in probate court.

 If you need help establishing a trust or creating a will that will not be deemed invalid or delay the disbursement of your property, contact a qualified wills and trusts attorney.
-From simple wills, pour-over wills, living wills, testamentary trust wills and holographic wills to trusts and other estate planning tools, a wills and trusts lawyer can help you make the decisions that will benefit your loved ones the most.
+From simple wills, pour-over wills, living wills, testamentary trust wills and holographic wills to trusts and other estate planning tools, a wills and trusts lawyer can help you make the decisions that will benefit your loved ones the most (Contact an Wills and Trust Attorney in your state).

 Wills, Trusts and Estate Planning Articles